 First let's talk about eggs!
+Eggs must be fertile to hatch - they will not hatch if the hen has not been fertilized by a rooster.
 Eggs should be incubated within a week of laying, with 1-3 days after laying being the best.
 Store fertile eggs with the pointed side down so the air sac remains on the top.
 To hatch, you can use an incubator or a fertile hen.
 Be careful to wash your hands when handling eggs - the oils on your hand can disturb the protective layer - the bloom - and allow bacteria to enter the egg, lowering your hatch rate.

-If you are going with an incubator, follow the incubator directions.
-We have two Hovabator Genesis, two Brinsea minis, and a GQF 1502 cabinet incubator.
+Follow the incubator directions carefully.
+We have had a Hovabator Genesis, a GQF 1502 cabinet incubator, and a GFQ Hatcher.
 An egg turner is a wonderful investment - otherwise you will need to hand turn eggs 4-6 times a day.
 And first things first, make sure your incubator is CLEAN.
 I thoroughly clean incubators after a hatch.
 Tiny bits of fluff, eggshell, and goop get everywhere.
 And I clean them again if it's been a while since I used the incubator.
+Here are some cleaning photos of a Brinsea incubator that I used to have.

 Who knew you needed a screwdriver to clean?